 remained basically the same.
 This changed in September of 2008, when workers

-added the final beam to Pittsburgh's newest skyscraper, the 23-story Three
+added the final beam to one of Pittsburgh's newest skyscrapers, the 23-floor Three

-announced, in 2011, that work will soon begin on a 40-story corporate
+announced, in 2011, that would soon begin on a 33-floor corporate headquarters,

-headquarters, known as The Tower at PNC Plaza.
-Construction is set to
+known as The Tower at PNC Plaza.
+Construction began in 2012 and was completed